 In the FCB business division, there are several clubs to choose from to broaden your experience; network with peers and mentors; and round out the learning that takes place in the classroom.
-Take a look, attend a few meetings, see which ones are the perfect match for you!
+Take a look, attend a few meetings, discover which ones are the perfect match for you!

 Student organizations post notices for their meetings and events in various ways, including the FCB hallways TV monitors, so check those for club news.

 Find out more

 For a more detailed information, including faculty advisor and student representative contact information, visit the NAU Student Organizations Directory on True Blue Connects HERE.

 American Marketing Association (AMA)